dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The gatehouse was added in 1640-1641, just before the English Civil War.
 At that time Stokesay was owned by William Craven, the first Earl of Craven and supporter of the king.
 The Royalist war effort collapsed in 1645, the castle was besieged and the Royalist garrison was forced to surrender.
 The castle was ordered to be slighted by Parliament, but only minor damage was done allowing it to continue as a residence.
 ![](../1shropshire/assets/images/history/2019-08-23_12_51_08_DSC_4719_DxO.jpg)

-# Header: The Later Middle Ages - 1290 AD
+# Header: 1290 AD

-Start of the Later Middle Ages
+## Start of the Later Middle Ages

 # Name: Carmelite Friary, Ludlow
 - Date: 1350 AD